kesar/HTMLawed/htmLawed_README.txt

   To `beautify`, '$config["tidy"]' is set as '1', or for customized tidying, as a string like '2s2n'.
 The 's' or 't' character specifies the use of spaces or tabs for indentation.
 The first and third characters, any of the digits 0-9, specify the number of spaces or tabs per indentation, and any parental lead spacing (extra indenting of the whole block of input text).
 The 'r' and 'n' characters are used to specify line-break characters: 'n' for '\n' (Unix/Mac OS X line-breaks), 'rn' or 'nr' for '\r\n' (Windows/DOS line-breaks), or 'r' for '\r'.

+  For instance, with '$config["tidy"]' set as '3s2n', 3 space characters are used per indentation level, the entire block of text (HTML code) gets a lead (left spacing) of 2 space characters, and line-breaks are with '\n' character.

   The '$config["tidy"]' value of '1' is equivalent to '2s0n'.
 Other '$config["tidy"]' values are read loosely: a value of '4' is equivalent to '4s0n'; 't2', to '1t2n'; 's', to '2s0n'; '2TR', to '2t0r'; 'T1', to '1t1n'; 'nr3', to '3s0nr', and so on.
 Except in the indentations and line-spacings, runs of white-spaces are replaced with a single space during beautification.

   Input formatting using '$config["tidy"]' is not recommended when input text has mixed markup (like HTML + PHP).